Cape Erimo 襟裳岬

 Eating in stillness

 Be sure to try the fresh seafood at the nearby resthouse and souvenir shop.
-Erimo is most famous for ikura (salmon roe), ika (squid), and kombu (kelp), which you can even have sprinkled on ice cream.
+Erimo is most famous for ikura (trout or salmon roe), ika (squid), and kombu (kelp), which you can even have sprinkled on ice cream.